carlohamalainen/carlohamalainen.github.io/_posts/2009-02-24-turn-an-asus-wl-500gp-into-a-pc.md

 00:03.2 USB Controller: VIA Technologies, Inc. USB 2.0 (rev 65)
 </pre>

-It can handle rtorrent but uses a few Mb of swap and so it&#8217;s not too quick to respond sometimes in an ssh terminal.
+It can handle rtorrent but uses a few Mb of swap and so it's not too quick to respond sometimes in an ssh terminal.

 **Archived Comments**